Anu-Lead/Anu-Lead/README.md

 </a>

 ### <div align="justify">I'm a Software Developer (Backend Focus)👨‍💻 with 6 months - 1 year working experience.
-I am a Leader with inclusive mindset.🚀 I have the capacity to work effectively with teams of developers and can effectively lead team to achieve a common goal.</div>
+I am a Leader with inclusive mindset.🚀 I have the capacity to work effectively with teams of developers and can effectively lead team to achieve a common goal. <br> I AM A LIFE-LONG LEARNER, CURIOUS WITH OPEN MIND </div>

 - 🔭 I’m open for Junior Backend Developer Role!

-- 🌱 I’m currently learning sharping my skills in Software Engineering and learning MYSQL for Data Science and Management.
+- 🌱 I’m currently learning and sharping my skills in Software Engineering and MYSQL for Data Science, Engineering and Management.

 - ❓ Ask me about anything related your Career Development.
 I am an enthusiast of Artificial Intelligence & Machine Learning.